fbpx

 By doing this research at the early stage in the process may have an impact on the price of the property you are looking to buy as you may want to keep some of the money back to pay for such a cost.

-For the most up to date information, we advise you to visit the Government website below.
+For the most up-to-date information, we advise you to visit the Government website below.
 In addition to this, it is always worth checking what Stamp Duty Land Tax will be due with your conveyancing solicitor as this is paid to them upon completion so they can offer advice on what you will need to pay depending on the reasons for the additional property purchase.

 https://www.tax.service.gov.uk/calculate-stamp-duty-land-tax/#/intro